dougrandrade/Dog_Emotions_CNN_Repo/README.md

 The dataset was split into
  training and
  validation, and randomly shuffled to maximize each dataset combination of classes.
-The images are instantiated at an RGB -dimensional size (128x128x3).
+The images are instantiated at an RGB three-dimensional size (128x128x3).

 ### Model Development
 I applied transfer learning and model fine-tuning to maximize my compute resources for optimal model performance.
 To establish a model performance standard and to validate my model development approach, I built and tested a few basic CNN models.
 The best non-transfer learning and non-fine-tuned CNN model my machine could handle achieved a maximum validation accuracy of ~40% with up to five hidden convolutional hidden layers, before exhausting local machine memory.